The current journal policies are also available here:

 If an author chooses to withdraw their manuscript from the peer-review process it will be archived in AUDITIO’s submissions system and still bound by confidentiality.
 The archived version may only be accessed by external quality agencies (e.g., FECYT) with proper notification to the author.

 All versions the articles published in AUDITIO will remain available once published unless the correction is due to a grammatical error or a typo.
 When multiple versions of the same article are available these articles are clearly labelled with the date of publication and version number.

-- All content published in AUDITIO is peer-reviewed except the section of journal communication which contains editorials, obituaries, announcements, notes on the journal policies, etc.
+- All content published in AUDITIO is peer-reviewed except the section of journal communications which contains editorials, obituaries, announcements, notes on the journal policies, etc.

 - AUDITIO editors have the right to reject a submitted manuscript before starting a formal peer review process if the submission is deemed inappropriate or outside AUDITIO’s scope.

 - The reviewers get recognition of their work by appearing publicly in the article.
-However, their identity should remain unknown by the authors during the peer-review process unless the reviewer decides to sign his/her evaluation.
+However, their identity remains unknown by the authors during the peer-review process unless the reviewer decides to sign his/her evaluation.

 In the sections AUDITIO | Research articles and AUDITIO |Research Communications authors will be allowed to suggest potential reviewers.
 The editor may choose within those suggested or contact other reviewers.